Yzel317/GoGora-pt2/README.md

 - **Backend**: PHP, NodeJs, Express
 - **Database**: MySQL, Mysql2

-## Links Management
+## Configurations and Installations
+### Installations
+- **A. XAMPP**
+- Install xampp if xampp is still not installed in your device
+- **B. NodeJS, Express, and Mysql2**
+- **B.1 Package.json**
+- should run upon installation of nodejs
+- **B.2 Terminal Commands**
+- npm install express
+- npm install nodejs
+- npm install mysql2
+- npm init -y --> for creating and/or updating package.json

+### Configurations
-- **A. httpd.conf**
+- **A. httpd.conf --> XAMPP**
-- change niyo lang yung port to "8080" or the line should be "Listen 8080"
+- Change the listening port to "8080" or the line should be "Listen 8080"
+- Modify all "Require all denied" lines to "Require all granted"

-- **B. httpd.vhosts**
+- **B. httpd.vhosts --> XAMPP**
 - add the following lines
 - "<VirtualHost *:8080>
+    DocumentRoot "C:/xampp/htdocs/GoGora-pt2/"
+    ServerName Gogora
+    </VirtualHost>"
+- "<VirtualHost *:8080>
--    DocumentRoot "C:/xampp/htdocs/GoGora-pt2/view/admin/dashboard.html"
+   DocumentRoot "C:/xampp/htdocs/GoGora-pt2/view/admin/dashboard.html
--    ServerName gomingo
+   ServerName gomingo
-- </VirtualHost>"
+ </VirtualHost>"

 - **C. C:/Windows/System32/drivers/etc/hosts**
+- Pre-requisites: get your ip address using your command prompt terminal
 - edit with notepad++ , not unless notepad or hosts is already opened via administration
 - add the following ips in the list
 - "<your ip address> gogora" for the hero passenger and manager access
 - "<your ip address> gomingo" for the admin link

+-**D. Firewalls and Antivirus**
+ - Add port 80 at the Advanced Securtity inbound and outbound rules
-- **Accessing the links**
+ - disable firewall for the mean time

-- simply enter the domain name with the port e.g. "gomingo:8080"
-- to access the database enter "localhost:8080/phpmyadmin"
+ - **E. Services**
+ - Turn off or disable World Wide Publishing to disable IIS

-## Installation and xampp configurations
+## Running and Accessing the Servers and Website
+### Running and Starting the Server
+- **Xampp**
+- Simply start Apache and Mysql
+- **NodeJS**
+- install nodejs <instructions found below>
+- Enter command "node app.js" from Gogora-pt2 root
+- **Database**
+- For running the database start MYSQL via Xampp controller.
+This is used for both NodeJS(for UI purposes) and Xampp

+### Running the Website
+- **Passengers and Managers**
+- enter "http://Gogora:8080" or simply "Gogora:8080"
+- **Admin**
+- enter "http://Gomingo:5000" or simply "Gomingo:5000"
+- **Database**
-- **http.config**
+- enter "locahost:8080/phpmyadmin"
-- modify all require to granted

 ## enjoy have fun !